pmpetit/pglinter/docs/examples/README.md

-# DBLinter Examples
+# pg_linter Examples

-Practical examples of using DBLinter in real-world scenarios.
+Practical examples of using pg_linter in real-world scenarios.

 ## Basic Usage Examples